[🍁News from Toronto] Delicious Vietnamese Food 🍜🍜🍜

 Bún riêu cua (crab bun)

-Bun rieu, also known as bun lieu or bun giu, is a Vietnamese noodle dish made with rice vermicelli in a tomato soup.
+Bun rieu, also known as bun lieu or bun jiu, is a type of Vietnamese noodle dish consisting of rice noodles in a tomato-based soup.

-There are several varieties, including bun rieu cua, bun rieu ca, and bun rieu oc, depending on the ingredients used.
+There are several variations depending on the ingredients used, such as bun rieu cua, bun rieu ca, and bun rieu oc.

 The Pho Restaurant